kimdaehee0824/kimdaehee0824/README.md

  [My portfolio is here.](https://www.craft.do/s/IR1Xn6KPfDkAlp)
 </p>

-It's the second day of the trip.
+It's the last day of the trip.

 ### Skills
 #### Platforms & Languages